IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 severity|error
 code|not-found
 {:.grid}

+**Case 3**: The Patient Demographics Supplier finds the patient demographics record matching the `resourceId` sent in teh HTTP request, and the record is deprecated.

+In this case, the Patient Demographics Supplier may either:

+* Return `HTTP 200` (OK) as in Case 1, with the `active` flag set to `false`, or
+* Return `HTTP 404` (Not Found) as in Case 2.

 The Patient Demographics Supplier may return other HTTP status codes to represent specific error conditions.
 When HTTP error status codes are returned by the Patient Demographics Supplier, they shall conform to the HTTP standard [RFC2616](https://tools.ietf.org/html/rfc2616).
 Their use is not further constrained or specified by this transaction.